 - Almost totally uninhabited, so if you get lost or injured you’re on your own

-- Unfriendly wildlife, such as snakes as big as your arm, man-eating cats bigger than the snakes, crocodiles and caimans in the rivers, biting ants and spiders that can drop down your shirt … you get the idea.
+- Unfriendly wildlife – we're talking about snakes as big as your arm, man-eating cats that are bigger than the snakes, crocodiles and caimans in the rivers, biting ants and spiders that can drop down your shirt without warning … you get the idea.

 - Countless mosquitoes, sometimes carrying diseases like malaria and dengue fever

 - Limited food availability (eat local plants or carry your own)

 - Crazed drug traffickers

 - Paranoid government police